Doctors at small clinics struggling to get COVID-19 vaccines in Washington

 “I just feel like there's been no organization,” she said.

-Julian said she'll keep hitting the phones, hoping someone has an extra shot.
+Julian said she will keep hitting the phones, hoping someone has an extra shot.